LisaHackett97/MS1-Dog-Daycare/README.md

   > Contact phone number is provided in the footer on all three pages, on all screen sizes
   > On large screen sizes, a map showing the business location is provided on the "more info" page
   > On medium and smaller sized screens, a link to the map is provided below the contact form.
+  > On xs and small screens, only business address is displayed

 - How my dog is cared for.
   > Home page gives on overview of what happens in dog daycare and the staff involved